isomerpages/cris-precise/_for-everyone/Our Data Users/PRECISE: SG100K Driver Projects.md

 </li>
 <li>
 <p>Investigate and interpret the biological relevance of non-linear genetic
 associations.
-Aim to gain insights into the</p>
-<p>underlying mechanisms linking identified genetic variants to specific
-eye diseases and contribute to a more comprehensive understanding of the biology involved.</p>
+Aim to gain insights into the underlying mechanisms linking identified genetic variants to specific eye diseases and contribute to a more comprehensive understanding of the biology involved.</p>
 </li>
 <li>
 <p>Evaluate the public health implications of the identified non-linear genetic
-associations, considering their potential impact on disease prevention, intervention,</p>
-<p>and personalised treatment strategies.
-Assess the translational potential
-of the</p>
-<p>research findings to inform clinical practice, public health policies,
-and contribute to advancements in precision medicine for ocular health.</p>
+associations, considering their potential impact on disease prevention, intervention, and personalised treatment strategies.
+Assess the translational potential of the research findings to inform clinical practice, public health policies, and contribute to advancements in precision medicine for ocular health.</p>
 </li>
 </ol>
 </td>